 Browsers rely on your website footer to be both succinct and sprawling at once – a tidy but far-reaching section of your website that can bring them where they want to go/show them what they want to see without having to search that hard.

-You may have found yourself doing this to when on a website.
+You may have found yourself doing this when on a website.
 The homepage may look nice and flashy, but that something particular that you are looking for (testimonials perhaps) eludes you.
 Scrolling down to the footer is sure to provide you with some options.
 Here we list what could ideally be included in your website footer design and why it is useful to be there.

 Accessibility – Sitemap / Navigation / Search

-For new browsers who are looking for something quickly or even for returning browsers who need to locate a particular page, having a sitemap in your footer allows them to simply scroll down, click once for your sitemap and then be presented with options which contain what they are looking for.
+For new browsers who are looking for something quickly or even for returning browsers who need to locate a particular page, having a sitemap in your footer allows them to simply scroll down, click once for your sitemap and then be presented with options that contain what they are looking for.
 This also extends to having a similar navigation link or a search function in that browsers can look to find what they are looking for with minimal effort on their behalf.
 These aspects allow for and can help to counteract bounce rates of those who don’t have the time or patience to look through your website to find the information that they are looking for.

 Location at a Glance – Address / Directions / Map / Contact Details